meffie/talks/wit-bash/mastering-bash.md

 ===============

 > Task:
 > Solve a word puzzle.
-You are given a list of commons words in which
+You are given a list of common words with
-> the letters are scrambled.
+> the letters scrambled.
 Find the original words.

 Some examples: